CCurl/c3/README.md

 *** WORDS and FLOW CONTROL ***
 : word   (--)              Begin definition of word.
 : T[0-9] (--)              Begin definition of a temporary word.
+        NOTE: T0-T5 are normal, T6-T8 are INLINE, and T9 is IMMEDIATE.
 ;        (--)              End current definition.
 create x (--)              Create a definition for word "x". do       (T F--)           Begin DO/LOOP loop.